sugoiJS/core/README.md

 ## Introduction
-Sugoi is a minimal modular framework,
+SugoiJS™ is a minimal modular framework,

 which gives you the ability to use only what you need, fast.

-As all of the "Sugoi" modules, this module is stand alone and can act without other Sugoi modules.
+this is a standalone module that can be functional separately (as all of the SugoiJS™ modules).

 ## Installation